BennyBones/midi2cv/README.md

 <img src="/images/03.jpg" alt="midi2cv" width="400"> <img src="/images/04.jpg" alt="midi2cv" width="400">

 This is an modified version of Elkayem's midi2cv design.
 I have changed it from using banana jacks to 1/8" mono jacks and converted it to a pcb design better suited to eurorack format.
+A massive Thankyou to Elkayem for putting this code and project out there.

 This repository contains the code and schematic for a DIY MIDI to CV converter.
-I installed this converter into a home-built analog synthesizer, allowing me to play the synthesizer with my Yamaha CP50 keyboard over MIDI.
+I installed this converter into a home-built analog synthesizer, allowing me to play the synthesizer over MIDI.

 The MIDI to CV converter includes the following outputs: